Hurricane Leslie forms far out in Atlantic Ocean | WTOP

-MIAMI (AP) — The National Hurricane Center in Miami says Hurricane Leslie has formed far out over the Atlantic Ocean.
-Forecasters say large swells from the Category 1 storm will continue to affect portions of…
+MIAMI (AP) — The National Hurricane Center in Miami says Hurricane Leslie is beginning to turn northward far out in the Atlantic Ocean.
+Forecasters say large swells from the Category 1 hurricane will continue to…

-MIAMI (AP) — The National Hurricane Center in Miami says Hurricane Leslie has formed far out over the Atlantic Ocean.
+MIAMI (AP) — The National Hurricane Center in Miami says Hurricane Leslie is beginning to turn northward far out in the Atlantic Ocean.

-At 5 a.m.
-Wednesday, Leslie was about 505 miles (812 kilometers) east southeast of Bermuda with sustained winds of 75 mph (120 kph).
-Forecasters say the storm is nearly stationary and little movement is expected throughout the day.
-A northward movement is expected to begin late Wednesday and continue through Friday night.
+At 5 p.m.
+Wednesday, Leslie was about 495 miles (795 kilometers) east-southeast of Bermuda with sustained winds of 80 mph (130 kph).
+Forecasters say the storm is heading north at 3 mph (6 kph) and is expected continue through Friday night.

 No coastal watches or warnings have been issued.